Skip to main content

 How to decide: If your floors have localised deep damage but are otherwise in reasonable condition, a combination approach — spot sanding of damaged areas followed by a full rejuvenation — can deliver excellent results at a lower cost than a complete sand and refinish.
 Our technician will assess your floor honestly during the initial inspection and recommend the most appropriate and cost-effective approach.

-Timber Types We Service
+What Timber Floor Types Do We Service in Melbourne?

 Our Melbourne team has experience across all major timber flooring types found in homes and commercial properties throughout the city.
 Each timber species and construction type requires specific products, techniques, and drying times to achieve the best result.